NicolaasWeideman/RegexStaticAnalysis/README.md

 Therefore the matching time is exponential in the length of the input string, similarly to the previous example regex `(a|a)*`.

 Without going in too much detail, the analysis relies on inspecting the underlying NFA of a regex for exponential degree of ambiguity (EDA) and infinite degree of amgibuity (IDA) to determine whether the regex is vulnerable to exponential backtracking, or polynomial backtracking, respectively.

+## Noteworthy Examples
+What follows are some examples of regexes and their analysis output to aid us in improving our understanding of vulnerable regular expressions.
+To conserve space we will only explain the necessary output of each analysis.
+* `(a|a)*.*`
+   * `./run.sh -c '(a|a)*.*'`
+   * Result: Does not contain EDA, or IDA.
+   * Explanation: We see the similarities between the regexes `(a|a)*`, which was vulnerable to exponential backtracking and `(a|a)*.*` which is not vulnerable at all.
+Note the `.*` at the end of the nonvulnerable regular expression.
+This will consume any suffix of an input string starting with a<sup>n</sup> and therefore the matcher will never backtrack to attempt all possible ways of matching the input string with the rege.